 In today’s scenario banner ads are no more helpful and even promoted listings do not perform very well.
 But many studies show that people don’t hate each and every ad.
 In this sponsored content offers a solution by placing an ad in between.

-On Facebook and Linked-In timeline, any other sponsored post looks like any users status update.
+On Facebook and Linked-In timeline, any other sponsored post looks like any user status update.
 The display of sponsored content draws attention and directs it to the actual post.

 Sponsored post leads to higher engagement and it all is because of their interest.
 Reuters found in their survey that nearly 75% of customers engage when the content piques their interest.
 Whereas it increases the brand value as they are promoted by reputed brands.